mgrigoriev8109/private-events/README.md

 ## How to Access

-[This link will take you to the live website](https://peaceful-river-81983.herokuapp.com/) deployed on heroku.
+Currently being deployed on heroku.
 Create new events and view attendance by singing in with the username: `user1` and the password: `password1`.

 ## Features